Health Equity a VMS Priority

 • Nephrology: BMH stopped using the African American GFR calculation that resulted in delay in kidney care for African Americans before the National Kidney Foundation recommended the new BKD-EPI-2021 calculation that is now being used for all races.

-• Cerner-based 10 years Cardiovascular Risk Calculator contains race as a factor: The Cardiologist at BMH does not rely on Cardiac Risk Calculators to treat patients, but he stated the other method he uses may be a barrier for care for people who need it the most since many insurances do not want to pay for the alternative method.
-Pulse-oximetry: A specific brand (Masimo) that seems to be the most appropriate for darker skin tones has been used in our Emergency Room since 2014.
+• Pulse-oximetry: A specific brand (Masimo) that seems to be the most appropriate for darker skin tones has been used in the BMH Emergency Room since 2014.
 Many other oxygen level detectors do not adequately compensate for dark skin color and so oxygen deficiency in Black people may go undetected.
-This disparity in detection became more noticeable during the covid pandemic when a disproportionate number of Black people died due to respiratory complications.
+This disparity in detection became more noticeable during the COVID-19 pandemic when a disproportionate number of Black people died due to respiratory complications.